iterative/dvc.org/static/docs/get-started/example-versioning.md

 interested to try to learn more about DVC and how it makes managing ML projects simpler.

-First of all, you should have probably noticed that the script that trains a model is written in a monolithic way.
-It runs the `save_bottleneck_feature` function to pre-calculate bottom, "frozen" part of the net every time it is run.
+First of all, you may have noticed that the script that trains the model is written in a monolithic way.
+It uses the `save_bottleneck_feature` function to pre-calculate bottom, "frozen" part of the net every time it is run.
 Features are written into files, and intention probably was that the `save_bottleneck_feature` can be commented out after the first run.
 It's not very convenient to remember to comment/uncomment it every time dataset is changed.